dec1costello/Ski-Pass-Renewal-Analysis/README.md

 ## 🚀 Quick Start

-This project uses **[uv](https://docs.astral.sh/uv/)** for deterministic dependency management—critical for reproducible machine learning and analytics pipelines.
+This project uses **[uv](https://docs.astral.sh/uv/)** for deterministic dependency management—] critical for reproducible machine learning and analytics pipelines.
 The entire environment is defined in `pyproject.toml` and locked in `uv.lock`, guaranteeing identical execution across development, CI, and production.

 #### Prerequisites
 - **Python 3.11+**